fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

 Agents to effectively handle workloads.

-The closed feedback loop functions primarily by monitoring the variables reflecting stability conditions (i.e. process variables) and compares them against setpoints.
+The closed feedback loop functions primarily by monitoring the variables reflecting stability conditions (that's process variables) and compares them against setpoints.
 The difference in the variable values against these points is referred to as the error signal.
 The feedback loop then works to minimize these error signals by determining and distributing control actions, that adjust these process variables and maintain their values within the optimal range.

-## Controller CRD
+## Controller Custom Resource Definition

-The Aperture Controller is a Kubernetes based application and is installed using the
+The Aperture Controller is a Kubernetes-based application and is installed using the
 [Kubernetes Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/),
 which is managed by the Aperture Operator.

 The configuration for the Aperture Controller process is provided to the Controller CRD under the `controller.config` section.
-All the configuration parameters for Aperture Controller are listed [here](/reference/configuration/controller.md).
+All the configuration parameters for the Aperture Controller are listed [here](/reference/configuration/controller.md).

 ## Prerequisites

-You can do the installation using `aperturectl` CLI tool or using `Helm`.
+You can do the installation using the `aperturectl` CLI tool or using `Helm`.
-Install the tool of your choice using below links:
+Install the tool of your choice using the following links:

 1. [aperturectl](/get-started/aperture-cli/aperture-cli.md)